 Chief executive Gordon Jameson added: "This is a morale booster for us all as it demonstrates significant progress and should give us all confidence in the fact that our service delivery, monitoring and control systems are working effectively.

 "Staff have worked extremely hard to protect and deliver an improved level of service to patients, whilst maintaining a strong financial position.
-We should all feel very proud of what has been achieved."'Fed up'
+We should all feel very proud of what has been achieved."